Hughes Hall is a progressive College which values its vibrant, friendly and inclusive culture.

 Hughes Hall is proud to celebrate Black History Month, Transgender Awareness Week, and LGBT History Month every year.
 We work with MCR equality officers to hold a themed Formal Hall for each, and a range of events are organised by our community.

 We aim to be accountable, inclusive and diverse in terms of our College communities.
 This page summarises our efforts in this area and links to recently undertaken survey data regarding diversity at Hughes Hall.
 Papers with more detailed figures, can be found here (staff and Senior Members) and here (students).

 Hughes Hall students are encouraged to speak with their tutor initially if they have any concerns or questions about equality and diversity matters.
 There are also a number of MCR Committee students officers (including a Female and Non-binary Welfare Officer, Male and Non-binary Welfare Officer, Equality and LGBTQ+ Officer, and an Equality and BAME Officer) whose roles include support and promotion of inclusion and equality.
 The College’s Race Equality Champion, and Hughes Hall Fellow, Dr Othman Cole, is available for students with concerns related to race and ethnicity issues and takes the lead in promoting equality for Black, Asian and Minority Ethnic students.
-Dr Corinne Roughley takes a lead for the College in disability and welfare matters and Dr Philip Johnston, Senior Tutor, is also available to discuss welfare matters with students.
+Dr Corinne Roughley takes a lead for the College in Disability and Welfare matters, as well as Harassment and Sexual Misconduct support, alongside Dr Martin Hadley-Brown.
+Dr Philip Johnston, Senior Tutor, is also available to discuss all welfare matters with students.